 Step 1: The Low FODMAP Phase

 For two to six weeks, you toss all toxic and irritating foods and eat only low-FODMAP foods.
-During this period, enjoy meals featuring satisfying, high-quality proteins such as organic chicken and beef, vegetables such as zucchini, bok choy and carrots, as well as fruits such as pineapple, cantaloupe, and grapes.
-It’s critical that you strictly avoid the high-FODMAP foods to stave off a potential immune response.
+During this period, enjoy meals featuring satisfying, high-quality proteins such as organic chicken and beef, vegetables such as zucchini, bok choy, and carrots, as well as fruits such as pineapple, cantaloupe, and grapes.
+It’s critical that you strictly avoid high-FODMAP foods to stave off a potential immune response.

 Step 2: The Reintroduction Phase